 At IWG, I got to know Tim Rodber who is the CEO of The Instant Group.
 He and I got on really well and he asked me to work at Instant, where I took on and built the Solution Development and Consulting team before adding Business Development to my responsibilities.

-Not long ago, JLL, where I spent valuable time at the beginning of my career, persuaded me that they were serious about flex space and so now I am at JLL again, developing JLL’s flex workspace products and services for our occupier and investor customers.
+Later, JLL, where I spent valuable time at the beginning of my career, persuaded me that they were serious about flex space, and I returned to develop JLL’s flex workspace products and services for occupier and investor customers.

 As I think about the things that have shaped my career I would point to three key things: